Email Templates

 Sending emails using templating and mail-merge

-Email templating allows you to prepare and re-use email content.
-You can manage templates either by using the templates API or via the administration interface (look for the Email templates link on the side menu).
+Email templating allows you to prepare and reuse email content efficiently.
+You can manage templates either by using the Templates API or via the administration interface (look for the Email templates link on the side menu).

-When sending emails using the submission API endpoint, do not set "subject", "html" and "text" properties.
+When sending emails using the Submission API endpoint, do not set the "subject", "html", or "text" properties.
 Instead, set the "template" property with the template ID value.
 EmailEngine will use the contents of that template to compile the email message.

 -H "Authorization: Bearer <token>" \